 Understanding Your Heat Pump System

-A heat pump is an all-in-one HVAC system, designed to move heat around rather than generate it on its own.
+A heat pump is an all-in-one HVAC system designed to move heat rather than generate it.
 Indoor and outdoor units work together to control the heat, either pulling it in or blowing it out to adjust indoor temperatures.
-This makes heat pumps an extremely energy efficient HVAC option, but only if they are sized correctly.
+This makes heat pumps an extremely energy-efficient HVAC option, but only if they are sized correctly.

 Undersized or Oversized Heat Pumps

-Does it really matter if your heat pump isn’t quite the right size?
-Yes, it really does.
+Does it really matter if your heat pump system isn’t quite the right size?
+Yes, it does.
 That is unless you enjoy paying higher utility costs and extra repair fees.
 If a unit is too small, it will struggle to produce enough energy to heat and cool your home.
 To compensate, it will work harder to meet temperature demands, wasting energy and money or breaking down altogether.
-In contrast, if the unit is too large, it will produce excess energy, which will also waste resources.
+In contrast, if the unit is too large, it will produce excess energy and waste resources.
 Other problems that may occur as a result are:

 How do I Size a Heat Pump?

-To size a heat pump for any home, the HVAC industry follows a standard sizing method known as Manual J, established by the Air Conditioning Contractors of America.
-This procedure goes room-by-room to help determine how much conditioned air each room needs, for both heating and cooling.
-It looks at eight different factors to establish the appropriate heat pump size for your home.
+The HVAC industry follows a standard sizing method known as Manual J, established by the Air Conditioning Contractors of America.
+This procedure examines eight factors to determine each home's appropriate heat pump size.
+It goes room by room to help determine how much conditioned air each room needs for heating and cooling.

 The eight factors considered in Manual J: